To contact Special Olympics Alberta board members, please email firstname.lastname@example.org.

 Gerrry Lorente is born and raised in Edmonton.
 He is happily married for 29 years to wife, Maxine and father to three boys Lee, Luke and Ty.

-His youngest son, Ty, is special needs and has been involved with Special Olympic Alberta-Edmonton for the last five years as a swimmer.
+His youngest son, Ty, is special needs and has been involved with Special Olympics Alberta-Edmonton for the last five years as a swimmer.
 Gerry understand the challenges of people with intellectual disabilities and strives to support to help build their dreams.
 He is a strong advocate for children/persons with special needs.

-Deborah A. MacPherson - Director - Edmonton
+Deborah A. MacPherson - secretary - Edmonton

 Deb is a tax partner with the Edmonton office of KPMG – she has been with KPMG for over 30 years and a partner for 20 years.
 She is the Tax Business Unit Leader for KPMG’s Regions West practice, comprising 9 KPMG offices from Prince George to Winnipeg.
 She is also the leader of the Edmonton tax practice and former leader of the Enterprise (private company) tax practice in KPMG’s Calgary office.
 She has extensive experience serving a wide range of growing private companies.
 Over the years, Deb has assisted clients with innovative solutions to Canadian taxation challenges including acquisition and divestiture planning, tax-effective reorganizations, business combinations, holding company strategies, multi-jurisdictional tax strategies and remuneration plans.